andrealo20/ppo-robot-controller/README.md

-On the full random-target task (target sampled uniformly from `[-1, 1] x [-1, 1]` each episode), a held-out evaluation of the trained policy — deterministic actions, frozen observation-normalizer statistics, 50 episodes, seed 1000 — resolves **42/50 episodes (84%)**, mean reward -49.70 +/- 74.13.
+On the full random-target task (target sampled uniformly from `[-1, 1] x [-1, 1]` each episode), a held-out evaluation of the trained policy (deterministic actions, frozen observation-normalizer statistics, 50 episodes, seed 1000) resolves **42/50 episodes (84%)**, mean reward -49.70 +/- 74.13.
 The variance is driven by two hard episodes (likely far corner targets); the other 48 cluster between roughly -40 and +7.